rubocop/rubocop/manual/cops_style.md

 Disabled | Yes

 This cop checks presence of parentheses in method calls containing parameters.
-As in popular Ruby's frameworks a lot of methods should always be called without parentheses, users can ignore them by passing their names to IgnoredMethods option.
+By default, macro methods are ignored.
+Additional methods can be added to the `IgnoredMethods` list.

 ### Example